mahesh-11102/Sample_data/README.md

-This Repositor contains Images for testing the ML Model
+This Repositor contains Images to test the ML Model